Ben Silverman

 Benjamin Noah Silverman (born August 15, 1970) is an American media executive.
 He is the co-CEO and chairman of the entertainment production company Propagate.

 From 2007–2009, Silverman served as co-chairman of NBC Entertainment and Universal Media Studios.
-He is also an Emmy and Golden Globe-winning executive producer of such shows as The Office, Jane The Virgin, Ugly Betty, Marco Polo, The Tudors and The Biggest Loser.
+He is also an Emmy, Golden Globe, Peabody, and NAACP-winning executive producer of such shows as The Office, Jane The Virgin, Ugly Betty, Marco Polo, The Tudors,The Biggest Loser, Stick, and Best Medicine.
 Silverman also produced CW's praised No Tomorrow and Apple's first reality television show Planet of the Apps.
 On July 10, 2014, The Banff World Media Festival presented Silverman with the Award of Excellence in Digital Innovation.
 As of the fourth quarter 2016, Silverman's most recently released feature film Hands of Stone starring Edgar Ramirez, Robert De Niro and Usher, and was released theatrically in North America on August 26, 2016 through The Weinstein Company.
+Silverman Executive Produced a number of documentaries including the Hillary for Hulu in 2020; Untold sports documentary series for Netflix; I’m Chevy Chase and You’re Not for CNN; The Last First: Winter K2 for Apple; LFG for HBO Max; and Jerry West: The Logo for Prime Video.